 A quick note on compliance

-Anything positioned around the brain deserves extra discipline in how it’s described on labels and marketing materials.
-A compliance-first review process helps align product naming, label language, and promotional copy so the brand doesn’t end up revising assets late in development.
+Products positioned around brain health deserve extra care in labeling and marketing.
+A compliance-first approach aligns product naming, label language, and promotional copy, so you're not scrambling to revise assets late in development.

 What matters most

-If you want brain health gummies that consumers actually finish-and reorder-focus on the fundamentals: control water activity, engineer the acid system, and treat packaging as a stability tool.
-The label may get attention, but manufacturing details determine whether the product stays good.
+If you want brain health gummies that consumers actually finish and reorder, nail the basics: control water activity, engineer the acid system, and treat packaging as a stability tool.
+The label grabs attention, but manufacturing details determine whether the product actually stays good.